Publishing FAQ

 For Authors

-Start by looking over the MITP editor profiles here.
+Start by looking over the OUP editor profiles here.
 If you’re still unsure or if your project crosses disciplines, send a message to the editor whose subject areas seem most closely aligned to your project and ask how to proceed.
 Depending on the editor and how they prefer to work, they may direct you to both/all editors, or they may invite you to submit directly to them and will determine after a quick look at the proposal or project overview who is best positioned to evaluate the proposal.

 I am traveling to X conference and wonder if you will be there.
 Is it ok to stop by the booth and introduce myself?
 Should I set up a time to talk with you beforehand?